 A pink palace on the Gulf, a 1925 grande dame on Tampa Bay, and 361 sunny days a year.
 Florida's most underrated luxury coastline.

 "The Pink Palace.
-A 1928 Gatsby-era landmark on the Gulf — the only Florida hotel that genuinely deserves the word iconic."
+Henry Dupont's 1928 Gatsby-era landmark on the Gulf, the only Florida hotel that genuinely deserves the word iconic."

-"A $200 million renovation has restored the 1925 grande dame to its proper standing — downtown's only true luxury address."
+"A $100 million Autograph Collection renovation has restored Henry Taylor's 1925 grande dame to its proper standing, downtown's only true luxury address."

 "Eighteen rooms above Beach Drive, the city's best rooftop bar, and the kind of restraint downtown St. Pete didn't have a decade ago."

 "Mediterranean Revival on the quiet end of St. Pete Beach.
-The Castile rooftop bar at sunset is the case for staying."
+Azura, the rebuilt rooftop bar (formerly Castille), at sunset is the case for staying."

 "The reliable business choice.
 Walking distance to the Dalí, the Pier, and Tropicana Field.
 Quietly competent, never theatrical."

-"Florida's family resort archetype — paddle boats on saltwater canals, kids' programmes, twelve restaurants.
+"Florida's family resort archetype, paddle boats on saltwater canals, kids' programmes, and a roster of restaurants and bars across the resort.
 Designed to exhaust children, gracefully."

 "Casual, unpretentious, and right on the sand.
 The Rum Runners bar and the beachfront tiki are why this resort outlives its competitors."

-"A 1940s art-deco bones beneath a careful refresh.
-Forty-one rooms in walking distance of the murals, the Dalí, and the morning espresso."
+"Art-deco bones from 1930 beneath a careful refresh, a small downtown boutique within walking distance of the murals, the Dalí, and the morning espresso."

 The Pink Palace, the Gulf, and 1928 ballroom photography.
 From $499/night.